Hubs-Foundation/hubs-docs/docs/hubs-cloud-do-quick-start.md

 6. [Create a writable DigitalOcean API token](https://cloud.digitalocean.com/account/api/tokens/new).
 This token will be needed during during setup for configuring DNS, firewall, etc.
     - The token **won't** be saved and you can remove it from your account once your hub is up.

 7. [Create your Droplet](https://marketplace.digitalocean.com/apps/hubs-cloud-personal) via the DigitalOcean Marketplace.
+For testing a $5 droplet will work just fine.
+Larger droplets will be required to support more users.
+In the alpha stage we don't really have particular recomendations, so experiment and let us know what works for you!

-8. Once your droplet has started, SSH in to complete the setup process.
-Your hub will be up in no time!
+8. Once your droplet has started, SSH in as root to complete the setup process.
+Ex: `ssh root@x.x.x.x` You can find the ip address of your droplet at the top of the droplet detail page in the DigitalOcean dashboard.
+Depending on how you configured authentication when creating your droplet you will need to either provide the one time password given to you or simply use a pre-configured ssh key.

+9. Upon login the Hubs Cloud setup wizard will start automatically.
+This will guide you through all the rest of the steps required to get you Hubs Cloud instance up and running.
+If you ever need to change the settings you entered during setup or if you exited it for any other reason you can re-run it by running `/opt/polycosm/setup.sh`

 DigitalOcean is currently an **alpha** pre-release.
 Please report any issues to [Hubs Support](mailto:hubs@mozilla.com).